nbuonin/mini-amf/doc/architecture/future.rst

 server integration is properly a separate package, or perhaps several packages, one per framework.

+PyAMF also included a C extension module for speed.
+The source code to this module is still included in Mini-AMF, but it is broken and has been disabled by default (you can activate it by giving ``setup.py`` the command line option ``--enable-ext``).
+I may eventually get around to fixing it.

 .. _PyAMF: https://github.com/hydralabs/pyamf
 .. _Adobe Flex: https://en.wikipedia.org/wiki/Apache_Flex